lukeed/astray/readme.md

 Type: `string`<br>
 Required: `false`

-An optional target value that, if found, will immediately exit the ancestral lookup.<br>This should be the name of an identifer that your `node` is interested in, or the name of a parent container that you don't wish to exit.
+An optional target value that, if found, will immediately exit the ancestral lookup.<br>This should be the name of an identifier that your `node` is interested in, or the name of a parent container that you don't wish to exit.

 ### astray.SKIP